 They’re business owners, and they’re retirees.
 They’re Valley natives, and they’re East Coast transplants.
 They’re all grandmothers passionate about helping children.
 They’re WINGS: When In Need Grandmas Serve

-The philanthropy group formed in 2015, according to board member and past president Alice Bazlen, “to inspire giving to Phoenix Children’s Hospital.”
-Since then, the group has grown to 48 women who convene almost monthly to support Phoenix Children’s and its patients’ needs.
-Together, they’ve raised hundreds of thousands of dollars for Phoenix Children’s, giving rise to a 3D cardiac imaging lab, an intensive care room in the Center for Cancer and Blood Disorders (CCBD) and a first-of-its-kind Medtronic neurosurgery robot, among other projects.
+The philanthropy group formed in 2015, according to board member and past president Alice Bazlen, “to inspire giving to Phoenix Children’s.”
+Since then, the group has grown to over 50 women who convene almost monthly to support Phoenix Children’s and its patients’ needs.
+Together, they’ve raised almost $1 million for Phoenix Children’s, supporting programs like Paws Can Heal, Camp Rainbow and the Young Investigators Awards, which helps promising up-and-coming researchers achieve their dreams of changing kids' health.

 WINGS members see themselves as “mini ambassadors,” sharing what’s available and possible at Phoenix Children’s, says WINGS President Cathy Reahard.
 “We want to do anything we can to ease the stress of children when they’re going through the battle of their lives,” Cathy says.